Codecademy/docs/content/uiux/concepts/hero-image/hero-image.md

 ---
 Title: 'Hero Image'
-Description: 'A **hero image**, also called a banner or a hero header, is an image that’s displayed at the top of a page.'
+Description: 'A hero image, also called a banner or a hero header, is an image that’s displayed at the top of a page.'
 Subjects:
   - 'Web Design'
 Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
 If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!